Adrianthebeloved/Bank_App/README.md

 ### Documentation

-The project makes use of the following functions:
+The project makes use of Pythons Data Structures, Algorithms, Methods and makes use of the following functions:

 `def deposit()`